Roof comb

-Roof comb (or roof-comb) is the structure that tops a pyramid in monumental Mesoamerican architecture.
-Examination of the sections and iconography of Maya civilization roof-combs indicates that each icon had specific sacred meanings.
+The roof comb (or roof-comb) is the structure that tops a pyramid in monumental Mesoamerican architecture.
 Typically, the roof combs crowned the summit of pyramids and other structures; they consisted of two pierced framework walls which leaned on one another.
 This framework was covered by plaster decorated with artist depictions of gods or important rulers.
+Examination of the sections and iconography of Maya civilization roof-combs indicates that each icon had specific sacred meanings.